boblzsurvivor-wq/Alliance-Information/pages/members.md

 ## EVENT EXPECTATIONS

+We aim to be competitive, not forced.

+Members should:

-- Participate in events
+- Participate in events when available
-- Follow instructions
+- Follow coordination where needed
-- Prepare when required
+- Prepare when guidance is given
-- Avoid wasting resources
+- Avoid unnecessary waste

+Real life always comes first — communication matters more than perfect participation.

 ---

-## WAR EXPECTATIONS
+## WAR & COORDINATION

+During coordinated activities:

-- Follow commands
+- Follow instructions from leadership
-- Join rallies when instructed
+- Support rallies and reinforcements when possible
-- Reinforce when required
-- Do not make independent attacks
+- Avoid actions that disrupt team strategy

+The goal is teamwork, not individual play.

 ---

-## GROWTH EXPECTATIONS
+## GROWTH

+Members should:

-- Improve power and strength
+- Improve their account over time
-- Follow development guidance
+- Follow guidance from officers
-- Meet performance goals
+- Work toward shared goals

+Growth is encouraged, not enforced.

 ---

 ## COMMUNICATION

+Members should:

-- Read notices and mail
+- Read notices and alliance mail
-- Respond when required
+- Respond when needed
 - Ask questions if unsure

+Good communication prevents problems.

 ---